 Pros

 Immediate complete dentures have several advantages; the primary one being a patient does not have to be without teeth for an extended period of time.
 As soon as the surgery is completed, the dentures are fitted and adjusted as necessary.
 They also act as a barrier to the open extraction sites and protect them from debris as the patient eats.
 It is during this healing period that the patient also learns to adjust to the new prosthetic.
 It is unreasonable to expect someone to be able to proficiently use dentures immediately after the surgery, just as one would not expect a recent leg amputee to be able to run right after surgery.
-Time and practice is needed to learn the following: mastication, retention, and phonetics.
+Time and practice is needed to learn the following: masticationThe act of chewing., retention, and phoneticsThe study of how humans produce and perceive speech.
+This is affected by the position of teeth, lip tone, space in the mouth amongst other factors..
 If the patient were to wait for the final dentures, learning how to use the prosthetic would likely be more difficult.

 Cons